-Walker Park - Vine Street in Birtle
+Walker Park - St. Clare Street in Birtle

-Walker Park is a heritage park amongst some of the community's oldest character homes.
-The park was developed at the site of the historic stone stairway that leads down to the river's edge where a fresh water spring bubbles from the ground.
-This spring was once the reason pioneers chose this location to stop for an overnight stay or for a lifetime.
-Here you will see some of the community's oldest trees including beautiful elm and spruce.
-Gardens are planted with heritage perennials and fruiting shrubs- so valued by early settlers.
-The boulders on site are but a few of the ones dug up when the beds were created.
-The public are welcome to pick the fruit in this garden.
-Picnic tables invite you to stop and rest a while.
+Walker Park is a heritage park amongst some of the community's liveliest character homes.
+The park was developed at the site of a historic stone stairway that leads down to the river's edge, where a fresh water spring bubbles from the ground.
+This spring was once the reason pioneers chose this location to stop for what may have been an overnight stay, but became a lifetime.

 Birtle Memory Garden - Corner of 7th and Main Street Birtle